-BioinfOmics is a key payer within the Institut Français de Bioinformatique (IFB) national RI.
+BioinfOmics (Bioinformatics for Omics) is a key payer within the Institut Français de Bioinformatique (IFB) national RI.
 One of its main objectives is to tackle bioinformatics challenges in the fields of agriculture, food and the environment for a wide variety of animal, plant and microorganism species.
 BioinfOmics is a distributed organisation that addresses the bioinformatics needs in the life sciences in the age of big data and open science.
 It unites and coordinates the services offered by four INRAE platforms with (bio)informatics and (bio)statistics expertise: PF-URG, MIGALE, GenoToul-Bioinfo and Sigenae.
 These platforms are partners of the national IFB research infrastructure which pools, supports and coordinates the development of research resources and support activities for bioinformatics platforms that depend on public research agencies.

 The services BioinfOmics provides include: